dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 In addition to querying the device for the current location, you can listen for location changes while an app is in the foreground.

-To check to see if the app is currently listening, there's a `IsListeningForeground` property you can query.
-Once you're ready to start listening for location changes you should call the `StartListeningForegroundAsync` method, which starts listening for location updates and raises the `LocationChanged` event when the location changes.
+To check to see if the app is currently listening for location changes, there's a `IsListeningForeground` property you can query.
+Once you're ready to start listening for location changes you should call the `StartListeningForegroundAsync` method.
+This method starts listening for location updates and raises the `LocationChanged` event when the location changes, provided that the app is in the foreground.
 The `GeolocationLocationChangedEventArgs` object that accompanies this event has a `Location` property, of type <xref:Microsoft.Maui.Devices.Sensors.Location>, that represents the new location that's been detected.

 > [!NOTE]
-> The `LocationChanged` event will only be raised when the app is in the foreground.
+> When necessary, the Geolocation API prompts the user for permissions.

 The following code example demonstrates how to listen for a location change, and how to process the changed location: